Mankowski92/BestShop-ExapleLanding/README.md

-To openhit index.html in public folder.
+To open hit index.html in public folder.

 You can also see deployed code here on Herokuhttps://mankowski92-best-shop.herokuapp.com/